reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 2.1.
 ORSO is a fully open organisation and does not have any formal membership criteria.
 ORSO will seek balanced representation of the international community.
 An ORSO member is any person that registers via the ORSO webpage or contributes to the activities of one of the working groups, sets up a working group or attends the Annual General Meeting (AGM).

 2.2.
 The AGM will be open to all.
-Notification of the meeting will be issued via the ORSO webpage and mailing list, at least one month prior to the meeting.
+Notification of the meeting will be issued via the ORSO webpage and mailing list, at least 4 weeks prior to the meeting.
 The purpose of the AGM is to:

 *	elect chair persons for each Working Group (every 4 years)
 *	allow the chairs persons of each working group to report on the activities of the previous year